kumu/help/site/basics/sharing-and-collaborating.md

 <dd>Managers can add and remove people from the project and can also change the roles of current users.</dd>
 </dl>

-## Public Accounts
+## Public Projects

-Public accounts allow you to easily share and build upon the work of the whole Kumu community.
-For more information, view the [public accounts guide](/guides/public-accounts.html).
+Public projects allow you to easily share and build upon the work of the whole Kumu community.
+For more information, view the [public projects guide](/guides/public-projects.html).